core-hacked/Discondelete/README.md

   <h3 align="center">Discondelete</h3>

   <p align="center">
-    Discondelete, is a Discord self-bot to delete dm's or purge all messages from a guild.
+    Discondelete, is a Discord self-bot to delete dm's or purge all messages from a guild. <br/>
+    <code>Named by combining the words "discord", "anaconda", and "delete".</code>
     <br />
     <a href="https://github.com/core-hacked/Discondelete/issues">Report Bug</a>
     ·